Heather Hill

 Department Profile

-Heather D. Hill is an associate professor in the Evans School.
+Heather D. Hill is a professor in the Evans School.
 Her research examines how public and workplace policies influence family economic circumstances and child wellbeing in low-income families.
 She brings an inter-disciplinary lens to these topics, integrating theoretical and methodological insights from developmental psychology, economics, and sociology.

 Research/Teaching Areas: Poverty and anti-poverty policy, Social policy and child well-being, Low-wage employment, Income volatility